melange-re/melange-re.github.io/docs/package-management.md

 ### Bindings and package management

-When writing Melange libraries that bind to existing JavaScript packages, the users of the Melange library will have to make sure to install those JavaScript packages manually.
+When writing Melange libraries that bind to existing JavaScript packages, the users of the Melange library will have to make sure that those JavaScript packages are installed.

 This is similar to how OCaml bindings to system libraries work, see examples like